 The ring’s outer orbit is not a problem.
 It is a geometric fact.
 The department that is five steps removed from the originating change team - the legal function watching an operational transformation, the regional office observing a global digital program, the finance team monitoring a product innovation initiative - has a ring relationship to that change.
 Long arc, infrequent return, wide scope.

 The mistake is treating this as absence.
-The outer orbit’s rings are not missing.
-They are wider, slower, and on a different schedule.
-The orbit is full - it just looks different from the center.
+The rings in the image are not absent.
+They are everywhere.
+They surround the juggler.
+They multiply above.
+The outer orbit is full - it just looks different from the center.

 The rings the juggler did not start with

-The outer orbit does more than receive the change.
-It adds rings the centre never started with.
+In change management, the outer-orbit departments do not only receive the change - they add rings of their own.
 The regional office that adapts the global program to its local context.
 The compliance team that adds a regulatory ring to the operational change.
 The customer-facing department that adds a client-experience ring to the internal transformation.

 These additional rings are not interference.
 They are the outer orbit contributing what only the outer orbit can contribute: the rings that the center did not know were in play, from the angle that only the far orbit can see.